XiaodiDennis/XiaodiDennis/README.md

 ## 🤝 I’m looking to collaborate on
 - Full-stack fintech platforms
-- Backend systems for finance and legal tech
+- Backend systems for finance
 - Tools that streamline digital banking transformation

 ---